asishreddy143/M1_Project_C/1_Requirements/README.md

 | LR6 | If the user with 'O' can't get 3 Os in vertical,horizontal or diagonal row, he'll lose. | HR4 |
 | LR7 | If the total number of moves, i.e., 9 moves have been completed and neither the user with 'X' nor the user with 'O' has won, it'll end up in a draw. | HR5 |

-*This data is extracted from a github source.
+*Some of the theoretical data is extracted from a github source.